DEFRA/epr-backend-journey-tests/README.md

 npm run test:withLogs
 ```

-By default the testing of logs is not enabled (And also not launched during the smoke test in Dev / Test).
+By default, the testing of logs is not enabled (And also not launched during the smoke test in Dev / Test).
 It is however enabled during PR builds.

 The testing of logs and audit logs also assumes that you have run the Docker compose command above as it relies on the Dockerised `epr-backend` service.